Olivia Rose-Innes is Health24’s EnviroHealth Editor. Read more of her columns and articles or post a question to her expert forum.

-Psychopaths live largely undetected among us, and if you are unfortunate enough to get entangled with one the results of their ruthlessness and manipulation can be devastating.
+Psychopaths live largely undetected among us and if you're unfortunate enough to get entangled with one the results of their ruthlessness and manipulation can be devastating.

 What is a psychopath?

-A psychopath is not simply a nasty person, and, although Hollywood portrayals have promoted this perception, not all psychopaths are criminals.
+A psychopath isn't simply a nasty person, and, although Hollywood portrayals have promoted this perception, not all psychopaths are criminals.
 The following definition is from internationally renowned psychopathy researcher Robert Hare:

 "A social predator who often charms and manipulates his or her way through life.
 Psychopaths are completely lacking in conscience and in feelings for others; they take what they want and do as they please without the slightest sense of guilt or regret."

 These are the main characteristics to be on the lookout for:

 Callous lack of empathy

 Probably the most significant characteristic of all, lack of empathy means that psychopaths are unable to understand and identify with the feelings of others.
 There is a cold lack of interest in someone else's pain or discomfort.